 1. How do I get a job in Korea?

 To be an English teacher here legally you have to be a native speaker as well.
+I heard that there are foreigners though teaching languages privately.

 2. Where to look for jobs?